Delegating the Right Way

-The Empowerment Illusion: One of the plagues that can undermine an employee’s development is thinking we are empowering them, when in fact, we are pacing their learning to what we are comfortable with.
-We half-heartedly do what is necessary for true empowerment, sometimes because there is still an underlying sense of fear…fear that the person will fail, fear that it will be your a$s on the line for it, and rarely…fear of their success.
-While attempts can feel like steps in the right direction, it is usually a path that adds more confusion for the team than an infusion of ownership.
+A surefire way to undermine an employee’s development is when we delegate just to feel like we did.
+We think it’s a gesture of empowerment, when in fact, we are pacing their learning to what we are comfortable with.
+We half-heartedly commit to relinquishing control because there is still an underlying fear: fear that the person will fail, fear that it will be your a$s on the line for it, and rarely, fear of their success.
+While attempts at delegation feel like steps in the right direction, if not done the right way, it adds confusion rather than an infusion of ownership.

-When we delegate, we are looking to maximize its benefits:
+When we delegate, we are looking to maximize its benefits, like:

 teaching someone a new skill,